bradallenfisher/newspeak/posts/the-impact-of-clay-soils-on-foundation-stability.md

 ## Foundation Engineering Challenges on Clay

-The foundation type chosen for a structure built on clay soils must account for the soil’s changing volume and strength.
+The foundation type chosen for a structure built on clay soils must account for the soil's changing volume and strength.
 Conventional shallow foundations like strip footings or pad footings may experience differential settlement due to clay shrink-swell behavior.
 This can cause:

 - Cracking in walls and floors.
 - Uneven floors or tilting.